-The Stockton Steering Committee placed a high priority on measures that would protect the health of children and suggested additional vegetative barriers near these sensitive receptors.
-Reducing exposures for sensitive receptors will be accomplished through the implementation of Vegetative Barriers projects.
+The Stockton Steering Committee placed a high priority on measures that would protect the heath of children and suggested additional urban greening near these sensitive receptors.
+Reducing exposures for sensitive receptors will be accomplished through the implementation of Urban Greening.

-The project(s) to be implemented through this RFP must be within the boundaries of the AB 617-selected community of Stockton.
+The project(s) to be implemented through this RFP must be within the boundaries of the 617-selected community of Stockton.